rustyeddy/rustyeddy.com/content/software/clarity-and-vision.md

 ---
-title: Agile is the Answer!
+title: Agile Software Development
 date: 2020-02-20
-weight: 5000
+weight: 10
 draft: true
 description: >
   Today agile is the solution to everything software, or at least it